suclike/brain/Defining-The-ActionBar.md

 }
 ```

 Entries in the action bar are typically called actions.
-Use this method to inflate a menu resource that defines all the action items within a `res/menu` xml file, for example:
+Use this method to inflate a menu resource that defines all the action items within a `res/menu.xml` file, for example:

 ```xml
 <menu xmlns:android="http://schemas.android.com/apk/res/android"